hardwario/bc-website/content/doc/hardware/about-breadboard-module.en.md

 ---
-title: Popis k Breadboard Module
+title: About Breadboard Module
 ---

 {{< hardware_intro "Breadboard Module" breadboard-module >}}

-Breadboard Module nabízí jednoduché připojení jakéhokoliv BigClown modulu k nepájivému poli.
+Breadboard Module offers an easy way to connect any BigClown module to a breadboard.

-Úzký breakout Breadboard Modulu poskytuje více prostoru pro drátování a prototypování.
-Precizní kolíky na spodní straně modulu umožňují hladké zasunutí do vašeho nepájivého pole, přičemž nedochází k jeho poškození.
+Narrow breakout of Breadboard Module provides more space for wiring and prototyping.
+Optimized precision pin headers from the bottom side allow smooth insertion to your breadboard and prevent its damage.

 {{< /hardware_intro >}}

-# Vlastnosti
+## Features

-  * Adaptér mezi BigClown moduly a nepájivým polem
+  * Adapter between BigClown modules and breadboard
-  * Precizní kolíky optimální pro zasunutí do nepájivého pole
+  * Precision pin headers optimized for breadboard sockets
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 113.7 x 33 mm
+  * Mechanical dimensions: 113.7 x 33 mm
-  * 10letá záruka
+  * 10-year warranty